kidthales/gdtk/README.md

 # Game Development Toolkit

-A Docker image that sources a collection of free & mostly-free tools that I find useful for game design & development.
+A Docker image that sources a collection of free & mostly-free tools useful for game design & development automation.

 ## Features